Difference between Engine Control Module, Electronic Control Unit & Powertrain Control Module PCM

 Powertrain Control Module = Engine Control Module and Transmission Control Module

-PCM (Powertrain Control Module) on the other hand controls several different aspects of the vehicle.
+ECM and PCM (Powertrain Control Module) on the other hand controls several different aspects of the vehicle.
 Usually, it’s Engine & Transmission.
 Sometimes, it may even be the steering and emissions systems, too.
 By allocating control of all the systems in one unit, the PCM can better regulate their functions (ex. when the PCM commands to change gears, it can pull back the throttle to get the shift smoother).
 The result is better fuel economy and power delivery.

-Even though a PCM may seem like a single assembly from the outside, most of them combine a separate ECU and TCM, each of them has a dedicated processor and programming memory.
+Even though a replacement PCM may seem like a single assembly from the outside, most of them combine a separate ECU and TCM, each of them has a dedicated processor and programming memory.
 They operate independently throughout the unit operations, sharing data in case a certain function expects both systems to work in tandem.
 It also has a great benefit for tuners, because it means they can program one system and leave another unaffected.

 - Body Control Module (BCM)